 On May 30, UN Under-Secretary General for Humanitarian Affairs and Emergency Relief Coordination Stephen O'Brien addressed a special Security Council meeting on Yemen.
 In his testimony, O'Brien said Yemen now faces the world's largest food security crisis, "with more than 17 million people who are food insecure, 6.8 million of whom are one step away from famine."
 Alarmingly, a cholera outbreak has occurred, with 60,000 suspected cases since April and 150,000 new cases expected in the next six months.
 O'Brien predicted than an attack on Hodeida "will directly and irrevocably drive the Yemeni population further into starvation and famine."

-Numerous members of Congress and other leaders have expressed opposition to invasion of the port of Hodeida, through which the majority of humanitarian and commercial goods flow into Yemen despite damage to cranes and a de facto blockade.
+Numerous members of Congress and other leaders expressed opposition to invasion of the port of Hodeida, through which the majority of humanitarian and commercial goods flow into Yemen despite damage to cranes and a de facto blockade.

 Key resources on this sale and situation in Yemen (as of June 7, 2017 -- prior to June 13 vote)

 Humanitarian Situation in Yemen